Belly chain (restraint)

-A belly chain (also known as a waist chain or Martin chain) is a physical restraint worn by prisoners, consisting of a chain around the waist, to which the prisoner's hands may be chained or cuffed.
+A belly chain (also known as a waist chain or Martin chain) is a physical restraint worn by prisoners.
+It consists of a chain around the waist to which the prisoner's hands may be chained or cuffed.
 Sometimes the ankles are also connected by means of longer chains.

 Usage

 Such restraints are often used in the United States in courtrooms, or for transporting prisoners, or in other public situations as a safeguard against escape.
 They are used above all when detainees are to be restrained over a longer period of time, for example during transport or at court hearings.
+When using a belly chain, the hands are cuffed to the chain.
 Belly chains are used because there still remains a relatively large freedom of movement to the detainee when their hands are cuffed in front of the body.
-As an alternative, the hands could be cuffed behind the detainee's back, but this will soon inflict discomfort and even pain when being handcuffed like this for a longer period of time.
-Therefore, as a more gentle but almost equally secure alternative to cuffing the detainee's hands behind their back, the hands are cuffed to a belly chain and thus shackled to the detainee's waist.
+This method is used as an alternative to cuffing the hands behind the detainee's back, which inflicts discomfort and pain over long periods of time.